joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 during the wavefunction collapse might provide the missing key we need to understand consciousness?

-But I will concede that resorting to quantum mechanics (or some physics beyond it) is nevertheless an implausible way to explain consciousness.
+But I will concede that resorting to quantum mechanics (or some new physics beyond it) is nevertheless an implausible way to explain consciousness.
 The brain is a warm and noisy environment.
 As far as we know a quantum state is just too delicate to be maintained in the brain for any length of time.

 So where does this leave us?
 I suspect that for the foreseeable future we will be stuck with apophatic approaches to the hard problem of consciousness.
 Just